nodefleet/superapp-deployment/monitoring-stack/README.md

 For more information check the Traefik section below

-### Step 2: Hostname canopy config
+### Step 2: DOMAIN canopy config

-In order to properly expose canopy nodes explorer, rpc and wallet services through our loadbalancer for production purposes you need to configure the following config variables on [node1 config.json](../canopy_data/node1/config.json) and [node2 config.jso](../canopy_data/node2/config.json) respectively and replace it with your domain:
+In order to properly expose canopy nodes explorer, rpc and wallet services through our loadbalancer for production purposes you need to configure the following config variables on [node1 config.json](../canopy_data/node1/config.json) and [node2 config.json](../canopy_data/node2/config.json) respectively and replace it with your domain:

 Node1 config.json